DrPariah/Monster-Hunter/MH/README.md

 * Conga
 * Blango

-Here are the list of large(boss) monsters by category, and are sorted descending by their threat level:
+Here are the list of large(boss) monsters by category and are sorted descending by their threat level:

 ##### Bird Wyverns
 * **Yian Kut-ku**